CIPA: A Highly Diverse and Collaborative Community

 - Women in Public Policy (WIPP): This organization is dedicated to providing a forum for issues related to gender, women and families within the realm of public policy.
 It is open to membership by both men and women.

-- Co-Curricular Activities: There are three co-curricular student-led, professional activities— (public policy journal), The Cornell Policy Review (public policy journal) Point of View (media production group), and the Colloquium Committee.
+- Co-Curricular Activities: There are two co-curricular student-led, professional activities, The Cornell Policy Review (public policy journal), and the Colloquium Committee.

-First-year Fellows can apply for leadership positions of each organization at the end of their first semester of study.
-Please click here for more information.
+First-year Fellows can apply for leadership positions of each co-curricular organization at the end of their first semester of study.